 Day 4 or 5: Kayak USD$115 per person **

 Day 5: Grey navigation + private transfer back to Puerto Natales USD$260 p.p.
 (1 guest) USD$160 p.p.
 (2 guests)

 Contact our Trip Specialists for our shorter (4 days) or longer (6 days) versions of this program

 Public bus from/to Punta Arenas USD$ 15

-** prices to be confirm
+** New season prices to be confirmed

 Excellent communication and support.
 W Trek Self Guided – all the arrangements were excellent.
 Great list of various options.
 Alicia provided excellent support for the trip.

 Our trip was fantastic.
 We booked later than our friends and the representatives at Chile Nativo were excellent in their efforts to make sure our trip was able to match with our friend’s as close as possible.
 Very helpful.
 We had a wonderful night at Los Cuernos where our cabin was amazing.
 Great meal and we met some lovely people.
 What we enjoyed was – meeting so many different people on our journey and meeting up again and again during the hostel stays and our trek,